|

 (from William Lashner's thriller "Past Due" - Harper Collins, 2004)

-what with the howl of motorcycles, the roar of boom boxes, the belch of the beer cans in tribute before one of the motorheads
+with the howl of motorcycles, the roar of boom boxes, the belch of the beer cans in tribute before one of the motorheads had

-had taken the urn with Lonnie's remains, opened the top, tossed it high into the air so the metal dropped into the burned
+taken the urn with Lonnie's remains, opened the top, tossed it high into the air so the metal dropped into the burned out

 From "Hotel Honolulu" by Paul Theroux (Houghton Mifflin, 2001)...